|1948 Rockford Peaches||Catcher & Pitcher||2|

 Her friend said Jean was in full possession of her faculties when she decided her time had come.
 She had had enough of the dialysis.

 Jean planned exactly the funeral she wanted when she made the decision that she knew would mean the end of her life — to be taken off her kidney dialysis machine.
-That decision led directly to her death, which came in 1992, diabetes being her official cause of death.
+That decision led directly to her death, which came January 1, 1992, diabetes being her official cause of death.

 She was 71.
 She is buried in Waterford Cemetery in Erie County, Pa.